-Respiratory viruses are the most common causes of respiratory diseases, which can be linked with the potentiation of acute and chronic respiratory mucosal inflammation.
-This usually occurs through mechanisms including upregulation of cell adhesion molecules, pathogen sensing receptors, and Toll-like receptors, which are common immunopathogenic factors mediating or involved in virus- and allergen-induced mucosal inflammation.84-91 In addition, respiratory viruses were suggested to impact cilia and tight junction integrity in airway epithelial cells through the modulation of ZO-1, claudin-1, and occludin in the airway epithelial barrier,92-94 which may be linked to pathophysiology of airway diseases.
-The nasal epithelium is the primary portal of entry for respiratory viruses and immediate target for viral replication in the airways.^{87,95} It is also an active component of initial host responses against viral infection.
-Such nasal epithelial-specific transcriptomic alterations may significantly influence the downstream immune responses and homeostasis that define the pathology of respiratory infection and complications.^{87,95-97} This is evident in the case of most respiratory viral infections, which, while self-limiting, could trigger chronic type 2 inflammatory responses via excessive release of chemokines and cytokines into the airways.
-The resulting recruitment of the immune cells (ie, neutrophils, eosinophils, mast cells, and T cells) may then ultimately predispose the airway to remodeling.98-101 In addition, a recent study showed that H3N2 infection of the nasal epithelium was associated with significant increase in interferons (IFN-α, IFN-γ, IL-29), proinflammatory cytokines (TNF- α , BDNF, IL-3), and viral-associated chemokines (IP-10, MCP-3, I-TAC, MIG), detectable as early as 24 hours postinfection.102 This translates into rapid monocyte, NK-cell, and innate T-cell (MAIT and $\gamma\delta$ T cells) activation, evident with CD38+ and/or for better management of chronic airway inflammatory diseases.

-CD69+ upregulation.102 Therefore, an understanding of the predominant type and underlying mechanisms of mucosal inflammation triggered by common viral infections will allow identification of targets
+- Contribution of the virome (viral communities) and mycobiome (fungal communities) to immune tolerance networks - Mechanistic pathways linking diet diversity, microbial metabolism and allergy prevention - Role of the diet in modulating microbial communities outside of the gut - The importance of baseline microbial populations or historical dietary patterns in determining the response to microbiota or diet-based interventions - The influence of microbiota on the clinical response to allergen-specific immunotherapy and its mechanisms - Definition of a healthy microbiota and ways to achieve it - Possibility of intervention in the microbiome of a diseased individual sensing receptors and Toll-like receptors; which are common immuno-pathogenic factors mediating or involved in virus- and allergen-induced mucosal inflammation.84-91 In addition, respiratory viruses were also implicated to impact cilia and tight junction integrity in airway epithelial cells through the modulation of ZO-1, claudin-1 and occludin in the airway epithelial barrier, 92-94 which may be linked to pathophysiology of airway diseases.
+The nasal epithelium is the primary portal of entry for respiratory viruses and immediate target for viral replication in the airways.
+87,95 It is also an active component of initial host responses against viral infection.
+Such nasal epithelial-specific transcriptomic alterations may significantly influence the downstream immune responses and homeostasis that define the pathology of respiratory infection and complications.
+87,95-97 This is evident in the case of most respiratory viral infections, which while self-limiting, could trigger chronic type 2 inflammatory responses via excessive release of chemokines and cytokines into the airways.
+The resulting recruitment of the immune cells (i.e. neutrophils, eosinophils, mast cells and T cells) may then ultimately predispose the airway to remodeling.
+98-101 In addition, a recent study showed that H3N2 infection of the nasal epithelium was associated with significant increase in interferons (IFN-α, IFN-γ, IL-29), pro-inflammatory cytokines (TNF-α, BDNF, IL-3) and viral-associated chemokines (IP-10, MCP-3, I-TAC, MIG), detectable as early as 24 h post infection.
+102 This translates into rapid monocytes, NK-cells and innate T-cells (MAIT and $\gamma\delta$ T-cells) activation, evident with CD38+ and/or CD69+ upregulation.
+102 Therefore, an understanding of the predominant type and underlying mechanisms of mucosal inflammation triggered by common viral infections will allow identification of targets for better management of chronic airway inflammatory diseases.